-Use the IDI connection where there is little distance between the Intuity system and the switch.
+Use the IDI connection where there is little distance between the Lucent INTUITY system and the switch.
 Figure 1-1 and Figure 1-2 illustrate IDI connections to the switches covered by this book.
 Study the diagrams to understand the connections.

-The maximum length between an Intuity system GP-Sync card and an IDI is 15 meters (50 feet).
-This limitation applies only to the distance between the GP-Sync card and the IDI and does not affect or include the distance between the IDI and the switch.
+The maximum length between a Lucent Intuity system GP-Sync or DCIU card and an IDI is 15 meters (50 feet).
+This limitation applies only to the distance between the GP-Sync or DCIU card and the IDI and does not affect or include the distance between the IDI and the switch.
 (This distance is separately covered in the switch documents).
-If the Intuity MAP and the switch must be more than 15 meters (50 feet) apart, use an MPDM to facilitate the connection.
-Refer to the next section, "Connections through an MPDM", for information on MPDM connectivity.
+If the Lucent INTUITY MAP and the switch must be more than 15 meters (50 feet) apart, use an MPDM to facilitate the connection.
+Refer to the next section, "Connections through an MPDM" on page 1-8, for information on MPDM connectivity.